AlexanderGrooff/jinja-go/README.md

 ### Broader improvements to be made

-1. Inconsistency between expression parser and template parser - refine how they work together for complex evaluations
 1. Error handling improvements - standardize error reporting across modules
-1. ~~Performance optimizations in tokenization and parsing~~ ✓ Implemented LALR parser
-1. Missing Ansible Jinja filters and functions implementation
-1. ~~Flow control - add support for for loops and more complex constructs~~ ✓ Implemented for loops with loop variables
-1. ~~Complex nested expression handling with multiple subscript operations~~ ✓ Improved with LALR parser
 1. Handling of edge cases in string literals and escaping
-1. Add more comprehensive benchmarks for performance tracking
-1. Complete test coverage for all expression and template features
 1. Better documentation of supported features

 ## Usage